Australian shops ration booze to foil hoarders amid virus shutdowns

 “Many people are at increased risk of alcohol use spiralling out of control, with negative effects on their own health and sometimes the safety of those around them.”

 The hoarding has moved beyond foodstuff at retailers.
-Shelves of stationery chain Officeworks, owned by Wesfarmers Ltd, have been stripped of home office gear amid a rush of people working from home.
+Shelves of stationery chain Officeworks, owned by Wesfarmers Ltd (WES.AX), have been stripped of home office gear amid a rush of people working from home.
 Nurseries are also sold out of seedlings of edible plants like tomatoes and potatoes as people plan for shortages.

 Reporting by Byron Kaye; Editing by Muralikumar Anantharaman